Corleone: Due Rocche Waterfall

-Within the territory of Corleone, a short walk from the historic center of the city, is the "Natural Park of the cascade of two fortresses."
-After going through a series of narrow streets in the district of San Giuliano visitors come to the front of a small church dedicated to Our Lady of precisely two fortresses.
+Within the territory of Corleone, a short walk from the historic center of the city, is the "Natural Park of the cascade of the two fortresses."
+After going through a series of narrow streets in the district of San Giuliano visitors come to the front of a small church dedicated to Our Lady of the Two Fortresses.
 To the left of this church winds a path that leads between the poplars, willows, and elms to the falls.
-Comfortably seated on the ancient square blocks in the shade of mulberry trees, nuts and frassinisi visitors have an unimpeded view of the waterfall.
-The flow of the water in the river has formed a large puddle among rocks through its erosive action.
+Seated on the ancient square blocks in the shade of mulberry, walnut and ash trees, visitors have an unimpeded view of the waterfall.
+The flow of the water in the river has formed a large pool among rocks through its erosive action.
 The canyon contains eroded, yellow-green glauconitic rocks occupied by vegetation.

 Corleone in literature and film

 The name of the town was used as the adopted surname of the title character in Mario Puzo's book and Francis Ford Coppola's film The Godfather.
 In the novel, Vito Andolini emigrates from the village of Corleone and adopts his birthplace's name as his own surname.
-In the cinematic release of The Godfather, Part II, young Vito, shy and unable to speak English, cannot respond when asked for his proper name, and is given the surname Corleone by an immigration official at Ellis Island.
+In the cinematic release of The Godfather Part II, young Vito, shy and unable to speak English, cannot respond when asked for his proper name, and is given the surname Corleone by an immigration official at Ellis Island.
 Throughout the film series, various members of the Corleone family visit the town.
 In the films, the towns of Savoca and Forza d'Agrò were used as locations for those scenes set in Corleone.
 Michael Corleone is played by Al Pacino, whose real-life maternal grandparents were Corleonese.

 The adaptation of the town's name into the name of a criminal gang leader in The Godfather is, however, predated by Graham Greene's 1938 novel Brighton Rock, which was made into a popular film in 1947.
 The leading character crosses the rival gang leader "Colleoni" in the English seaside town of Brighton.

+The town is mentioned in Victor Hugo's novel The Man Who Laughs, as the eponymous character briefly serves as Marquis of Corleone.